iamgak/go-drive/README.md

 # Drive Management System

 Welcome to the **Drive Management System**!
-A lightweight file management system to upload, create folders, rename, and delete files or folders.
+A lightweight file management system to create, upload, rename, delete files (of given types) or folders.

 ## Features
 - **User Authentication:** Secure registration and login with JWT.